 - Needle decompression

 Once the patient is packaged for transport, the secondary survey can be conducted, along with monitoring, IV access, fracture stabilization, and continuous reassessment.
-It is critical to recognize those patients requiring a Level I trauma center (or highest level available).1 These patients include:
+It is critical to recognize those patients requiring a Level I trauma center (or the highest level available).
+These patients include:

-- All penetrating injuries to head, neck, torso, and extremities proximal to elbow and knee
+- Those with penetrating injuries to the head, neck, torso, and extremities proximal to elbow and knee

 - Flail chest